Key Things To Know Before Markets Open On Monday

-The Indian equity benchmarks are likely to open on a negative note as indicated by the Nifty Futures at Singapore Exchange.
-The SGX index was trading 95 points or 0.57 per cent lower on Monday.
+The Indian equities benchmark is likely to open on a negative note on Monday, as indicated by the Nifty Futures trading at the Singapore Exchange.
+The SGX index was trading 318.5 points or 1.97 per cent lower at 15,866.

 US Markets

-The major indices in the US were trading lower on Friday owing to worries of key rate hike by the Fed.
-The S&P 500 slipped 68 points or 1.6 per cent to 4,108, whereas the Dow Jones Industrial Average was trading 348 points or 1 per cent lower to 32,899.
-The Nasdaq Composite slipped 304 points or 2.5 per cent to 12,012.
+The major indices in the US were trading lower as the fear of more aggressive policy by Federal Reserve to tame inflation gripped investors’ sentiments.
+The S&P 500 declined 116 points or 2.9 per cent to 3,900, whereas the Dow Jones Industrial Average slumped 880 points or 2.7 per cent to 31,392.
+The Nasdaq Composite fell 414 points or 3.5 per cent to 11,340.

 Asian Markets

-The major indices in Asia were trading higher after a muted start on Monday.
-Japan’s Nikkei 225 was trading 0.33 per cent higher at 27,853, whereas South Korea’s KOSPI was up 0.44 per cent at 2,670.
-The Hang Seng index was up 0.83 per cent.
-While the Shanghai Composite surged 0.25 per cent, the Shenzhen Component was up 0.47 per cent.
+The major indices in Asia were trading lower on Monday following the decline of US stocks on Friday.
+Japan’s Nikkei 225 slumped 2.85 per cent, whereas South Korea’s KOSPI was down 2.88 per cent.
+Hang Seng index was trading lower at 2.84 per cent.
+While China’s Shanghai Composite declined 1.28 per cent, Shenzhen Component was trading 0.32 per cent lower.

 FII and DII